projectcontour/contour/site/_guides/fips.md

 ---
-title: FIPS
+title: FIPS 140-2 in Contour
 layout: page
 ---

-The [Federal Information Processing Standard (FIPS) 140-2](https://csrc.nist.gov/publications/detail/fips/140/2/final) publication describes United States government approved security requirements for cryptographic modules.
+The [Federal Information Processing Standard (FIPS) 140-2][0] publication describes United States government approved security requirements for cryptographic modules.
-Software that is validated by an accredited [Cryptographic Module Validation Program (CVMP) laboratory](https://csrc.nist.gov/projects/testing-laboratories) can be suitable for use in applications for US governmental departments or in industries subject to US Federal regulations.
+Software that is validated by an accredited [Cryptographic Module Validation Program (CVMP) laboratory][1] can be suitable for use in applications for US governmental departments or in industries subject to US Federal regulations.

 As a full application is not often tested by a CVMP laboratory, we cannot say that Contour is FIPS validated.
 Rather, Contour can be built and configured in a manner that adheres to the standards FIPS 140-2 establishes.